PriscilaIruela/ADW-OAC-HOLs/Lab1/README.md

 After having the Autonomous Database instance **created** and **available**, you can get a message window asking you to upgrade from 18c to 19c if you have selected 18c as a database version during the provisioning.
 You can **upgrade** the database release if you wish after the hands-on session, otherwise the upgrade process can take a **few minutes** and you can miss a few exercises during the session.

-Look around the details and get familiar with the buttons and tabs on this page.
+This page is known as the **Autonomous Database Details Page**.
+It provides you with status information about your database, and its configuration.
+Get **familiar** with the buttons and tabs on this page.

 ![ADB Creation Details](/images/lab100_adw_ready.png)